Floyd Mayweather is 'out of retirement,' calls for June fight with Conor McGregor

 As for how the fight would play out, most neutral observers think it’s a one-sided bout in favor of Mayweather, given that McGregor has never boxed before, amateur or pro.

-But the Irishman did get support from an unexpected place, arch rival Nate Diaz.
+But the Irishman did get support from an unexpected place, archrival Nate Diaz.
 Boxer Andre Ward hosted a show on CSN Bay Area called “The Fight Game,” in which he interviewed Diaz and fellow UFC fighter Gilbert Melendez, and Diaz said McGregor had a chance to win early in a bout.

 It wasn’t a full-throated endorsement by any means, but he gave McGregor a shot to win, which is more than most have done.